Choice-Architect/memory-locker/learnings/02_enhancement_investigations.md

-# Consolidated Enhancement Implementation Plan (v1.1)
+# Enhancement Investigations & Implementation Plan (v1.1)

 **Goal:** Implement metadata and query enhancements for the Memory Locker system, including a tiered fallback query strategy within the Netlify function, leveraging the strengths of GPT, Netlify, and Supabase.
+This document consolidates the planning and implementation details for various enhancements.

 ---